godatadriven/godatadriven-blog/content/r-gamblers-ruin.md

 ![gr1](static/images/r-gamblers-ruin/gr1.png)

-Simulating another such line and adding that to the plot is relatively straightforward.
+Simulating another such line and adding that to the plot is straightforward.

 ```